cubicflow/allisonmuller/_drafts/checklist-for-drug-or-alcohol-related-cases.md

 ---
 layout: post
-title: Checklist for Drug or Alcohol-Related Cases
+title: What Information Should Attorneys Have at Their Fingertips for Drug or Alcohol-Related Cases
 categories:
+  - toxicology
   - drug and alcohol impairment
-  - toxicology
 ---